MAT Q1 2026 Earnings Call Summary | Stock Taper

 2. Strategic Updates and Business Highlights

-• IP-Driven Strategy: Continued focus on growing IP-driven play and family entertainment, with strong performance from brands like Hot Wheels, Uno, and Monster High.
+• IP-Driven Strategy: Continued focus on growing IP-driven play and family entertainment, with notable success in brands like Hot Wheels, Uno, and Monster High.

 • Digital Strategy: Integration of Mattel 163 mobile game studio is progressing well, with plans to launch two self-published mobile games in 2026.